LilaLiu01/LilaLiu01.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome!
 I’m Lila.
 Thank you for taking a moment to visit my personal page!
 This is designed for communicating with fellow scientists and curious minds alike.
-Currently, I am a research assistant at Perception & Motion Lab at UC Berkeley with Prof. [David Whitney](https://vcresearch.berkeley.edu/faculty/david-whitney) to investigate serial dependence.
+Currently, I am a research assistant at Perception & Motion Lab at UC Berkeley with Prof. [David Whitney](https://vcresearch.berkeley.edu/faculty/david-whitney) and Dr. [Veith Weilnhammer](https://veithweilnhammer.github.io/) to investigate serial dependence.

 In my academic pursuits, I have developed interest in visual perception, attention, computational modeling of cognition and behavior, perceptual engineering in XR space.